ledstrain/wiki.ledstrain.org/content/docs/appendix/meta/wiki.md

 #### Forum Post Embed

-Posts for LEDStrain Forum can be embedded
-`length="-1"` will show the entire post, regardless of length
-Posts are cached, so changes to the original comment will be updated over time
+Posts on LEDStrain Forum can be embedded.
+Posts are cached, so changes to the original will be updated over time.

-Either format can be used
+Either format can be used to identify which post:
 * Post ID: `11714`
 * Permalink: `https://ledstrain.org/d/795-community-wiki/1`

+Length can be specififed to truncate content. {{< param "postlength" >}} is the default.
+length of `-1` will show the entire post, regardless of length.

+A domain can be specified, which can allow embedding content from other flarum based forums.
+This is primarily useful with using Post ID.

+{{< hint warning >}}
+Positional arguments can be used, but cannot be combined with labeled arguments
+For example, this will work:
+`{{</* forum-post 11714 */>}}`
+This will not:
+`{{</* forum-post 11714 length=300 */>}}`
+{{< /hint >}}

 ```
 {{</* forum-post 11714  */>}}
 {{</* forum-post id=11714 domain="https://ledstrain.org" length="300"  */>}}